Inumbratus/Inumbratus.github.io/index.md

 -	Throwable Objects
 	-	"Fling" throwing
 -	Activatable Objects
+-	A handful of cosmetics for the Employees
+	-	They were based on the existing models made by an actual 3D Artist, but I did make and skin the outfits pictured below.

 ## Brawlers

 ##The Book
-A co-wrote a [book]() (with one of my uni teachers who was briefly a coworker) about the basics of Blueprints in UE5
+I co-wrote a [book](https://bpbonline.com/products/game-development-with-unreal-engine-5?_pos=1&_sid=82f4a319d&_ss=r) (with one of my uni teachers who was briefly a coworker) about the basics of Blueprints in UE5